KunPengRen/kunpengren.github.io/_pages/cv.md

 Education
 ======
-* I am now a **Ph.D. student** at CMU, advised by Prof. [Leman Akoglu](http://www.andrew.cmu.edu/user/lakoglu/).
+* I am now a **M.Eng student** at PKU, advised by by Prof. [Huiping Sun](https://huipingsun.github.io/) and Prof. [Chen, Zhong](https://eecs.pku.edu.cn/info/1502/6739.htm).
-* I am a Graduate Student Associate in DATA Lab, Carnegie Mellon University.
+* I am a Graduate Student Associate in Infosec Laboratory, Peking University.
-* My research interests lie in deep learning and representation learning, as well as their applications in recommender systems, natural language processing and anomaly detection.
-If you are interested in working or discussing interesting research topics with me, please feel free to drop me an <a href="mailto:xuejianw@andrew.cmu.edu">email</a>.
+* My research interests lie in blockchain and smart contract, as well as their applications in data privay, fintech systems.
+My research interests also include static program analysis in smart contract.
+If you are interested in working or discussing interesting research topics with me, please feel free to drop me an <a href="mailto:kunpengren@pku.edu.cn">email</a>.
-* I received my Bachelor's Degree in [Shanghai Jiao Tong University](https://www.sjtu.edu.cn), where I worked as a Research Assistant at Machine Learning group in [Apex Data and Knowledge Mangement Lab](http://apex.sjtu.edu.cn/), advised by [Prof. Weinan Zhang](http://wnzhang.net), [Prof. Yong Yu](http://apex.sjtu.edu.cn/members/yyu) and [Prof. Jun Wang](http://www0.cs.ucl.ac.uk/staff/Jun.Wang/).
+* I received my Bachelor's Degree in [HuaQiao University](https://www.sjtu.edu.cn), advised by [Prof. Hui Tian](http://www.scholat.com/htian.en).

 Publications